AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 The network has two topics defined, "validateEth" and "validateAlgo".
 It uses pubsub interface to verify, sign and send messages to all the peers for defined topics using the extensible gossip protocol "gossipsub".

 - When a soldier sees a transaction, it records it, signs it, and then passes the p2p-message to the other soldiers.
+We use redis for recording the transactions any of our soldiers have recieved.

 - When a soldier sees a p2p-message, it queries the blockchain to see if the transaction is valid, and it makes sure it has not yet signed the message.